joerivanveen/wp-reading-progress/readme.txt

 3. Activate the bar for an individual post (if that post type is not enabled)

 == Changelog ==

+1.3.7: added aria-role and aria-value updating for screenreaders

 1.3.6: moved css to head to avoid render blocking, added option ‘no css’ if you want to handle it yourself